-Through partnerships with schools, districts, and county offices, WRITE develops a network of leaders with a shared understanding of quality academic literacy instruction.
-Join K-12 teacher leaders across the state in a 10-week online course to focus on equity-centered, research-based writing instruction.
+Through partnerships with schools, districts, and county offices, WRITE develops a network of leaders with a shared understanding of quality integrated literacy instruction.
+Join TK-12 teacher leaders across the state in a four-module online course to focus on equity-centered, research-based writing instruction.

 Institute of Education Sciences (IES) Research Study:

 Eric Haas, Julie Goldman & Christian Faltis (2018) Writing Practices for Mainstream Teachers of Middle School English Learners: Building on What We Know Works Effectively

 WRITE grades TK-12